Tunnel Formwork

 How Tunnel Form System Works

-The Tunnel Form system is a construction technique that enables the rapid and efficient casting of reinforced concrete structures.
-It combines the benefits of formwork and scaffolding into a single system, allowing contractors to construct monolithic walls and slabs simultaneously.
+The Tunnel Form system is a concrete construction method that enables the rapid and highly efficient casting of reinforced concrete structures.
+This approach combines the advantages of both formwork and scaffolding into a single integrated system, allowing contractors to construct monolithic walls and slabs simultaneously.
+By streamlining the construction process, it reduces labor requirements, minimizes construction time, and ensures a high-quality, durable finish suitable for a wide range of building types.

 - Faster Construction: With a 24-hour cycle, entire floors can be completed in days instead of weeks.